basierend auf Bewertungen

 Western naturopathy and micronutrients

-Medicinal plants and herbs are the oldest known remedies.
-The Aristotelian student Theophrastus of Eresos (~ 371-287 BC) wrote one of the first works in which the healing properties of certain plants were described.
+Medicinal plants and herbs are the oldest remedies known to us.
+Aristotle's student Theophrastus of Eresus (~ 371-287 BC) wrote one of the first works in which the healing effects of certain plants were described.

-In all traditional medicines in the world, plants are usually the focus: in Ayurveda, in TCM, in Tibetan medicine, etc. "Phytotherapy" is probably as old as mankind itself resorted to certain plants under certain circumstances.
-For example, animals can be observed to eat certain plants that are not normally part of their diet whenever they are sick.
-This "self-medication" by animals is now even a separate branch of research in biology as "zoopharmacognosy".
+In all traditional medicines in the world there are i.dR.
+Plants at the center: in Ayurveda, TCM, Tibetan medicine, etc. “Phytotherapy” is probably as old as humanity itself.
+Presumably, people simply followed their instincts when choosing certain plants in certain circumstances.
+With animals, for example, you can observed that whenever they are sick, they eat certain plants that are not normally part of their diet.
+This “self-medication” of animals is now even a separate branch of biology research as “zoopharmacognosy”.

-The Gauls, for example, used verbana as a sedative and mistletoe as a kind of panacea.
-Caraway, coriander, tarragon and saffron were common foods among the ancient Egyptians.
+The Gauls, for example, Verbana was used as a sedative and mistletoe as a kind of panacea.
+Caraway, coriander, tarragon and saffron were widely used by the ancient Egyptians.
 In Mesopotamia, garlic, mustard, hemp and fennel were used for medicinal purposes.
-Foxglove was used as a laxative and wound herb long before it was used in cardiac medicine.
-Indian cuisine and Ayurveda applications are inconceivable without turmeric and its active ingredient curcumin.
-The fact that many "western" diseases hardly occur in India is attributed by many scientists, for example, to the widespread use of turmeric.
+Long before it was used in cardiac medicine, foxglove was used as a laxative and wound herb.
+Indian cuisine and Ayurvedic applications are unimaginable without turmeric and its active ingredient curcumin.
+The fact that many “Western” diseases hardly occur in India is discussed by many scientists, for example. attributed to the widespread use of turmeric.

-Traditional herbal medicine, based on centuries of experience, is also referred to as "monastic medicine", since in the past it was mainly the monasteries that preserved and increased herbal medicinal knowledge.
+Traditional herbal medicine, based on centuries of experience, is also known as “monastic medicine” because it used to be used in ancient times.a who were monasteries that preserved and increased herbal medicine knowledge.

-Probably the best-known representative of monastic medicine is Hildegard von Bingen (1098-1179 ), which, according to general opinion, founded European naturopathy.
-Two of her works on naturopathy in particular are still relevant today: "Physica" (healing power of nature) and "Causae et Curae" (causes and treatments of diseases), in which a large number of medicinal plants and recipes are described.
-Von Bingen has also already addressed the very important disease prevention as part of her nutritional teaching.
-In addition, "healing and salvation", i.e. physical and mental health, was inseparably linked for Hildegard von Bingen - just as is the case in TCM and Ayurveda, where people and their health are always viewed holistically.
+The best-known representative of monastic medicine is Hildegard von Bingen (1098-1179), who is generally believed to have founded European naturopathy.
+Two of her works on natural medicine in particular are still relevant today: “Physica” (Healing Power of Nature) and “Causae et Curae” (Causes and Treatments of Diseases), in which a large number of medicinal plants and recipes are described.
+Von Bingen has also already addressed the important issue of disease prevention as part of her nutrition theory.
+In addition, for Hildegard von Bingen, “healing and salvation”, i.e. physical and mental health, were inextricably linked - as is the case in TCM and Ayurveda, where people and their health are always viewed holistically.

 Areas of application today

-Here in the west, medicinal plants are used primarily for colds, e.g. thyme for coughs or sage for a sore throat.
-Other typical areas of application for plant medicine (cf. Prof. Dr. Andreas Michalsen, Heilen mit den Kraft der Natur, Insel-Verlag, p.
+In the West today, medicinal plants are mainly used.a used for colds, e.g. Thyme for coughs or sage for a sore throat.
+Other typical areas of application of plant medicine (cf. Prof. Dr. Andreas Michalsen, Healing with the power of nature, Insel-Verlag, p.
 256) are:

 • Anxiety disorders and stress: lavender